danielmcheng1/danielmcheng1.github.io/home.md

 <img src="/static/img/scrabble.png"></img>

-## Obstructio: A Javascript Game
+## Obstruct.io: A Javascript Game
-Obstructio is a full-fledged animated web game complete with levels, sound effects, and game stats.
+Obstruct.io is a full-fledged animated web game complete with levels, sound effects, and game stats.
 This was a small side project for gaining experience building a fully functional product from start to finish.
 I completed the build for this in a week (subsequent revisions were primarily with tweaking and adding new levels).

 I based the initial prototype off of the [Eloquent Javascript tutorial](eloquentjavascript.net/15_game.html), before adding my own custom advanced features, including:
 * Water and bomb power-ups